guinea7pig/tick-80-wii/README.md

 ## Credits

-to all the devs and conteubuiters for tick-80 thank you for making this wonderful program
+to all the original devs and conteubuiters for tick-80 thank you for making this wonderful program

 * Filippo Rivato - [Twitter @HomineLudens](https://twitter.com/HomineLudens)
 * Fred Bednarski - [Twitter @FredBednarski](https://twitter.com/FredBednarski)